interactiveaudiolab/ppgs/README.md

 ### Train

 Trains a model.
 Checkpoints and logs are stored in `runs/`.
+You may want to run `accelerate config` first to configure which devices are used for training.

 ```
 CUDA_VISIBLE_DEVICES=<gpus> accelerate launch -m ppgs.train \